RemyMagnon/LudovaTech-robotics-project/README.md

 Additional videos available on the [LudovaTech YouTube channel](https://www.youtube.com/@LudovaTech).

 Details of the repository:
+- CAD-models: 3D models of the robot, along with additional images.
 - robot-code: Main C++ code of the robot on the Teensy 4.1 microcontroller.
 - camera-code: Image recognition Python code on the OpenMV camera.
 - LudovaTech poster: Overview of the project and inner workings of the robot (graphic design courtesy of @D'Artagnant).